Iman-Alzadajli/StyleMe/README.md

 # 🛍️ StyleMe - Simple Shopping Cart Website

 Welcome to **StyleMe**! ✨
 A simple shopping site that displays products using a fake API.
-Users can add products to the cart, update quantities, and see the total price.
+Users can add products to the cart, update quantities,delete,search and see the total price.

 ---